Comprehensive Plan Update

 4. to connect with other plans, ordinances, or studies completed since the previous plan was adopted in 2018

-Community engagement is a key component in this update process, and your input is vital!
-There will be several opportunities for Knightdale residents, business owners, and stakeholders to provide thoughts and feedback on the future of Knightdale.
+Community engagement was a key component in this update process.
+There were several opportunities throughout the planning process for Knightdale residents, business owners, and stakeholders to provide thoughts and feedback on the future of Knightdale.

 • Community Ideas Exchange Workshop - As our first public outreach opportunity, we held an in-person interactive workshop on October 19, 2023.
 Participants were able to provide input on a variety of topics including development types and intensities, transportation, home choices, recreation and outdoor facilities, and public spaces.
 The online version of this workshop is now closed.
 Thank you for participating!